AnimalGenomicsETH/snakemake_lsf/README.md

 # Custom snakemake config

-Some basic config stuff for easier snakemake calling on Leonhard
+Some basic config stuff for easier snakemake calling on Leonhard cluster.

 ## Install
 To install, make a directory in the home config folder